java-tools/awe/wiki/dependencies.md

 | cancel      | Optional | Boolean  | Cancel the dependency if this element has not been checked (useful for mandatory events) | Default value is `false` |
 | alias       | Optional | String   | Name to apply to the dependency element.
 Useful for `launcher` dependency targets |  |
 | check-value | Optional | Boolean  | Check this element values (launch the dependency if this element changes) | Default value is `true` |

+#### Dependeny element conditions

+- `eq` Values are equal
+- `ne` Values are not equal
+- `contains` Value1 contains value2
+- `not contains` Value1 doesn't contain value2
+- `ge` Value1 is greater than or equal than value2
+- `le` Value1 is less than or equal than value2
+- `gt` Value1 is greater than value2
+- `lt` Value1 is less than value2
+- `in` Value1 is in value2 list
+- `is empty` Value1 is empty
+- `is not empty` Value1 is not empty

 ### Attributes